Does Medicare Cover Cataract Surgery? A Clear Look at Coverage

-- Verify coverage with any of your insurance providers other than Medicare and Medigap.
+- Verify coverage with any additional insurance providers.
 For example, you might have benefits with Medicaid or a spouse’s employer.

 - Check your deductibles or out-of-pocket limits.
 You’ll need to meet the deductible before your coverage begins.
-If you have an out-of-pocket limit, you won’t need to pay anything past that amount.
+If you have an out-of-pocket limit, you won’t pay anything past that amount.

 What Does Medicare Pay for After Cataract Surgery?

 Medicare will pay for post-operative exams and a single pair of prescription glasses after your cataract surgery is completed.

 How to Keep Your Additional Vision Care Affordable

 Now that you know your cataract surgery may be covered, it’s a good time to consider your comprehensive vision care.
 Many Medicare Advantage plans include vision coverage as part of the plan’s benefits.
 Additionally, senior vision insurance coverage is also available for those without Medicare Advantage plans.
 For even more convenience, there are also plans that combine vision, dental, and hearing coverage into a single policy.